stuartfowler/CEMT/Documentation/risk.md

  - `threatName`; and
  - `assetSelection`.

 `threatName` is the name that you want to give to the particular threat path you have selected.
 This will be used to name the risk. `assetSelection` is an optional argument, where you can provide the `Qualified Name` of a particular `Asset` and the macro will only include that asset in the parametric diagram.
-If you leave the `assetSelection` argument blank, all relevant `Assets` will be included in the parametric risk diagram that hte macro generates.
+If you leave the `assetSelection` argument blank, all relevant `Asset`s will be included in the parametric risk diagram that hte macro generates.

 **Insert Video**